durubing-jn/food-fermentation-mategenome/README.md

 for i in $(cat data/single_end_sample_id); do metaspades.py --tmp-dir TEM_OUTPUT_FOLDER/${i}.tmp -t 30 -o 03.assmebly/01.assmebly_metspades/${i} --s1 01.cleandata/${i}_trimmed_1.fastq.gz
 done

+#Co-assemble can be performed using MEGAHIT that is same with single sample assembly.
 ```

 ## 4. Binning